 For building-wide filtration, today most owners and engineers want 10 micron.
 After all, if you are going to the trouble of providing filtration, why not get the finest?

 A good way to understand the value of 10 micron is first by comparing the open area of 25 and 10 micron screens:

 25 micron: 81% steel barrier, 19% open

 10 micron: 94% steel barrier, 6% open

 From the above perspective, the true difference can be more easily appreciated.
 It's not as much about comparing the micron values of 25 vs. 10 as it is about 19% open vs. 6% open.
-It illuminates why as good as 25 micron is, there's little impact on actual Turbidity (a metric for measuring water clarity by quantifying refracted light).
-Whereas 10 micron, with only 6% of the filtration area open, generally delivers a profound reduction of Turbidity levels.
+It illuminates why as good as 25 micron is, there's little impact on actual Turbidity.
+Whereas 10 micron, with only 6% of the filtration area open, delivers a profound reduction of Turbidity levels.

 For 25 micron the filter requires not less than 45 psi at the filter inlet.
 For 10 micron, not less than 58 psi.

 The difference between 45 and 58 is not trivial.
 The net pressure from the street after RPZs and before the house pumps at New York City buildings is nowadays rarely as high as 58 psi.
 If it's in the vicinity of about 50 psi, that's still OK -- Omicron filters routinely include a flush line suction pump to boost pressure during the backwash cycles.
 But where net pressure is under say 40 psi -- and this appears to be more and more common in New York -- no flush line pump can generate enough added pressure to compensate for that low value, sufficient to assure reliable 10 micron filtration.

 Accordingly we offer high pressure filters to be installed downstream of house pumps, designed to leverage high pressure as a value to support reliable 10 micron.
 Today more than half of all the point-of-entry filtration systems we supply are high pressure units located after house pumps, or in constant pressure applications.